Barrow Whaling Festival: the Nalukataq

 When all the flesh had been distributed, the families – with their share of meat in their coolers – drove off in their trucks and jeeps to drop the meat into the deep pits they’d dug in the permafrost outside their houses to store it all for the next few months.
 William – who we befriended at the hotel (see Whaling Ancient and Modern) warned us not to walk around the area afterwards because the whale blubber melts.
 It gets into your shoes and the smell clings.

-Indeed, as an aside, melting ice cellars up here with rotting whale meat is indicative of serious problems threatening health in this once pristine land.
+Melting ice cellars up here with rotting whale meat is indicative of serious problems threatening health in this once pristine land.
 It is a well known fact that with global warming the permafrost is melting.
 Water supplies could go dry.
 Rusted cars and other metal objects buried or left on the ground contaminate the water.
 Pollution from nearby Prudhoe Bay with the oil drilling, although contained, means land and sea are at risk.
-Indeed, toxic waste dating back to World War II and contaminated soils at hundreds of abandoned military sites in Alaska have led to a huge and active environmental cleanup paid for by the US Department of Defense.
+Indeed, toxic waste from abandoned military sites in Alaska dating back to World War II found to be responsible for contaminating soils led to a huge and active environmental cleanup paid for by the US Department of Defense.
 Scientists from over a dozen federal agencies drew up a plan for how they can collaborate and proceed with the many changes being studied in the Arctic, the emphasis being on human well-being.
 Check in on this website.

 One by one they threw themselves on the hide.
 Up and down each one went, the idea being not to fall down or be bounced off while they were being thrown higher and higher into the air.
-The children were first, trying their balance, some falling before they’d even been thrown up, collapsing in a heap with ripples of laughter.
-Then came one of the whalers: up and down he went higher and higher, not quite athletic perhaps, but holding himself stock still apart from the occasional agile kick of his heel at the height of a jump shouting “I don’t see one!” because the origin of this game is to watch out for the polar bears, the whales out at sea on the endless Arctic horizon, and not to collapse in a heap of fun.
+The children were first, trying their balance, some falling before they’d even started to jump and collapsing in heaps of laughter.
+Then came one of the whalers: up and down he went, higher and higher, not quite athletic perhaps, but holding himself stock still apart from the occasional agile kick of his heel at the height of a jump.
+He turned in the air to face the Chukchi Sea and, shading his eyes from the sun with his hand, kept shouting “I don’t see one!” because the origin of this game is to watch out for the polar bears, the whales out at sea on the endless Arctic horizon, and give warning.

-We returned to the hotel to get warm before the night’s entertainment to take place in the hall on the edge of the town.
-I stood at our window looking out to the frozen Chukchi sea and saw two men with spears hauling an umiak over the ice floe.
-No doubt off to catch seals, or Polar bears perhaps.
+We returned to the hotel to get warm before the night’s entertainment which was to take place in the hall on the edge of the town.
+We stood at our window looking out to the frozen Chukchi Sea and saw two men with spears hauling an umiak over the ice floe.
+It was a long way out to the unfrozen water but we could see they had harpoons Off to catch seals, or Polar bears?
 (Read about indigenous hunting here, subsistence hunting here)

 We made our way over the icy track to the gymnasium where, the old lady at the hotel had told us, we’d find dancing and games going on throughout this daylight night.
-It was half past midnight and the place was already packed, the floors and walls jumping with the stomping and thunder of drums.
-We recognised many in the crowds from the “serving out” who were now milling round the edge of the gymnasium, watching the men and women inside imitating eagles, ducks (“ahaliks” our Spike had told us), caribou, owls with their feathered arms flailing, faces creasing up, the drums, endless hand drums, punctuating each pace.
+It was half past midnight and the place was already packed, the floors and walls jumping with the stomping of feet and the thunder of drums.
+We recognised many in the crowds from the ‘serving out’ of the whale meat earlier on and who were now milling round the edge of the gymnasium, watching the men and women inside gesticulating and spinning, imitating eagles, ducks (“ahaliks” our Spike had told us), caribou, owls, their feathered arms flailing, faces creasing up, and the hand drums punctuating each pace.
 An old lady – even older than our hotel lady – came rolling in in a wheel chair and waved her arms in a particularly mesmerizing attempt to dance in her own way the eagle dance and the men crowded in to embrace her.
 Given her welcome from the crowd she was obviously a revered person and we learned later that it was she who had organised all this dancing.
-Children came wandering in and out of the performers joining in, imitating the movements.
+Children wandered in and out of the performers joining in, imitating the movements and rolling around on the floor.
 Not everyone had dressed up in costume, and after a few groups of dancers and drummers had finished it was a free-for all when anyone who wanted to stepped in with those facial grimaces, gesticulations and laughter which were so contagious.
 Surprisingly there was no singing although the occasional shout from the men while they were dancing imitated the call of the animal they were imitating.

 On and on they went, everyone taking his turn to join in until we left exhausted back into the endless daylight.
 Tomorrow, we decided, we’ll find out who it was out there on the ice floe with their umiak.
 Through our binoculars one of the men had looked familiar.
 Had we not seen him in the hotel?

-Read more about who was on the ice floe in Whaling Ancient and Modern.
+Read more about who was on the ice floe in Whaling Ancient and Modern.1